Behind the Scenes

 Playwrights Collective Spotlight: John Conroy

 A Mugging on Lake Street On its face, the attack made no sense.
 I’d never seen my assailant before; he’d never seen me.
-2013-2016 Playwrights Collective, John Conroy For three years, a small group of playwrights worked with TimeLine Literary Manager Ben Thiem in ...
+2013-2016 Playwrights Collective, John Conroy For three years, a small group of playwrights worked with TimeLine Literary Manager Ben Thiem in a series of meetings, workshops and readings to develop a new play from start to finish.
+We asked each playwright in the 2013-2016 inaugural Playwrights Collective to talk a little ...

 Read More >